joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 These are the only diameters that form interior circles.
 However, there are other diameters to consider.

 First of all, no center can be within a radius of the square's boundary.
-This means that there are no valid centers inside the semi-circles of radius $r$ around each corner.
-But we can have valid centers "under" these semi-circles.
+This means that no centers inside the semi-circlar curves of radius $r$ around each corner can form interior circles.
+But we can have centers "under" these curves form interior circles.

-We can also have valid centers inside the four $r\times(1-r)$ rectangles around the central square.
+We can also have centers form interior circles inside the four $r\times(1-r)$ rectangles around the central square.

 Drawing what we've figured out so far, we have: